The short annotation description of our books describes the book as follows:

 All our dust jackets are carefully protected with Multicover™ archival pvc bookfilm.
 If the book doesn't have a dust jacket the condition is noted as '/-'.

-The list below contains most of the terms we use to describe our books.
+The list below contains some of the more common terms we use to describe our books.

 Folio, 4to, 8vo, 12mo, 16mo

 In our short annotation description we give a rough indication of the size of a book using these terms.
-Originally used to describe the number of pages into which a single printed sheet has been folded in the production of the book, these terms are now often used to describe approximate sizes, and more accurate sizes, when qualified by the relevant paper size which can vary considerably.
+Originally used to describe the number of pages into which a single printed sheet has been folded in the production of the book, these terms are now often inaccurately used in online websites to describe approximate sizes.
+Correctly used, they describe the number of folds of each sheet of paper to create the leaf or page, not the page size; unless qualified by the relevant paper or sheet size which can vary considerably.
+These terms are also not relevant to modern books as books are printed from rolls of paper not sheets.
 Although not strictly speaking an indication of size, the fewer the folds, the larger the book is likely to be.
-As we improve our bibliographic cataloguing, we will also be providing the height and width in cm
+As we improve our bibliographic cataloguing, we will also be providing the height and width in mm as an accurate guide of the dimensions of the book

-a book sized between approximately 25 x 20 cm and 30 x 25 cm. i.e. larger than octavo but smaller than folio.
-Often qualified as 4to sm, 4to oblong or 4to lg
+a book sized between approximately 250 x 200 mm and 300 x250 cm. i.e. larger than octavo but smaller than folio.
+Sometimes qualified as 4to sm, 4to oblong or 4to lg.

-a book sized between approximately 15 x 10 cm and 20 x 15 cmpaperback size.
-Often qualified as 8vo sm or 8vo lg
+a book sized between approximately 150 x 100 mm and 200 x 150 mm i.e. paperback size.
+Sometimes qualified as 8vo sm or 8vo lg

 duodecima.
 Used to describe a book about half the size of an octavo book